Zedespook/advent-of-code-2024/README.md

 - Handled input parsing for initial wire values and gate operations
 - Implemented iterative evaluation of gates until all outputs are resolved
 - Used string manipulation for wire name generation and binary-to-decimal conversion

+### Day 25

+- Implemented virtual lock and key matching system for office security
+- Used grid-based height calculation for lock pins and key shapes
+- Optimized matching algorithm by measuring heights from appropriate directions
+- Handled overlapping detection with efficient boundary checking
+- Added support for processing multiple lock/key schematics in batch

 ## Acknowledgments